 Test Writer

-Generates unit tests for a specific function or module, with sensible edge cases.
+Generates unit tests for a specific function or module with sensible edge cases — happy path, sad path, and 2-3 boundary cases.

 The short answer

-The test-writing skill that bridges 'I should add tests' and 'I have tests'.
-Takes a function, produces a test file with happy-path, sad-path, and 2-3 edge cases.
+The test-writing skill that bridges "I should add tests" and "I have tests".
+Takes a function, produces a test file covering the obvious paths plus a handful of edge cases.
 Not a replacement for thinking about tests — a replacement for the boilerplate around them.

 When to use it

 On pure functions (parsers, validators, formatters).
-On business-logic modules with clear I/O. Avoid for integration-heavy or UI-driven code.
+On business-logic modules with clear inputs and outputs.
+Avoid for integration-heavy or UI-driven code where mocking cost exceeds the payoff.

 Setup